Local Crisis Lines

 One useful way to think of what goes into reaching recovery is to consider these four areas:

-- Health: this means overcoming or managing one’s disease(s) as well as living in a physically and emotionally healthy way
+- Health: overcoming or managing one’s disease(s) and living in a physically and emotionally healthy way

 - Home: maintaining a safe, stable place to live